 As per above, PLUS

-- English Language Certification: General or Academic IELTS 5.0 overall (with no band less than 5.0) or equivalent internationally recognised test.
+- English Language Certification: General or Academic IELTS 5.0 overall (with no band less than 5.0) or an equivalent internationally recognised test.
 Certification must be no more than 2 years old and from one test.

-- Support of your employer to study this programme
+- Support of your employer, to study this programme.

 To Apply